 Exon skipping is a highly specific technique.
 Therefore, it cannot be applied to all sub-populations of DMD patients.
-To know if exon skipping could potentially help, it is essential to…
+In order to determine if exon skipping could potentially help a given patient, it is essential to define the mutation in…

-The lead product, drisapersen (PRO051/GSK2402968), is currently involved in several clinical studies.
-PRO044, which aims at a different sub-population of DMD patients, is in a Phase I/IIa clinical study and PRO045 and PRO053 are anticipated to enter the clinic in the first half of 2013.
+The lead product, drisapersen, is currently involved in several clinical studies.
+PRO044 and PRO045 which aim at different sub-populations of DMD patients, are all in different Phase I/IIa clinical studies.